EasycardNG/API/Apple pay.md

 Apple Pay&trade; technical detail
 -----------------------------------------------------------------

+PanEntryMode 52 should be allowed from Visa Cal

 We support only Israel based merchants.
 We support any authorization methods provided by _Shva_ (which is the same as for regular cards processing)